sarahhenn/districtgames/README.md

 # districtgames

-Distributed energy system operation by means of Dantzig-Wolfe decomposition.
+distributed energy system operation by means of Dantzig-Wolfe decomposition.